Council Business Plan 2017-2023

 The Business Plan was approved on 23 January 2017, and is the Councils strategic document.
 The Business Plan was refreshed in June 2018 after members reviewed it’s progress and will be refreshed annually to account for new emerging priorities.

-The Business Plan sets out what the Council will do and is based upon 5 key areas for action:
+The Business Plan sets out what the Council will do and is based upon 6 key areas for action:

 - Health & Wellbeing